Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 This constraint was successful, as confirmed by the results.
 If the outlet power fails, the controller immediately transforms to the backup power battery, which is a relay switch, to feed all the subsystems.

 ### C22
 This constraint was successful, as confirmed by the results.
-The wires can withstand voltage drops and overheating.
+The jumper wires can withstand voltage drops and overheating.

 ### C23
 This constraint was successful, as confirmed by the results.
 For emergencies, I used a physical kill switch to shut down all the power if something happened.